 I saw this species at several sites in the Milne Bay area of southeast Papua New Guinea.

 Paddle Flap Scorpionfish / Rhinopias eschmeyeri – This is the easiest species to identify.
 The body is generally only one colour with very few other markings.
 There are also hardly any filaments on the skin and the dorsal fins are completely lacking in skin filaments or indentations adjacent to the spines, hence the common name.
 I have seen red, pink and purple individuals.
 The range is throughout much of the tropical Indo West Pacific.
 It prefers ‘muck’ dive sites with black sand and algal beds.

-Weedy Scorpionfish / Rhinopias frondosa – Basically this is the only species of filamentous Rhinopias that is found in Indonesia and Philippines but is often incorrectly identified as the Lacy / R. aphanes species.
+Weedy Scorpionfish / Rhinopias frondosa – This is the only species of filamented Rhinopias that is found in Indonesia and Philippines but is often incorrectly identified as the Lacy / R. aphanes species.
 It shares the same habitat as R. eschmeyeri and the two often co-occur.
 This species is found in white, yellow, purple, red and all manner of other colours.
 It has circles rather than lines covering the body.
 It is also found throughout the Indo West Pacific as far west as Mozambique.
 It can therefore occur in the Coral Sea but habitat type and body patterning easily distinguish it from R. aphanes.

 Filamentous Scorpionfish / Hipposcorpaena filamentosus – Another fish that could confuse this slightly is the quirky Filamented scorpionfish.
 It is only known from a few specimens across Philippines, Indonesia and Papua New Guinea.
 I saw it just once in Alor, Indonesia and for the longest time thought it was a juvenile Weedy scorpionfish.
 They are small fish, just a few inches long, that are found on muck dive sites.
 I have also heard of them being found occassionally in Bali.